-Nevada Court Improvement Program 2015 Annual Self-Assessment Report
+Nevada Court Improvement Program 2016 Annual Self-Assessment Report

-The purpose of this report is to create an opportunity to reflect on what you are doing, why you are doing it and if efforts are having the intended results.
+This assessment creates an opportunity for each Court Improvement Programs (CIPs) to reflect on its work, why the work is being done and if efforts are having the intended results.
 Questions are designed to solicit candid responses that help you identify what is working well, areas that need improvement and the type of support that would be most helpful.
-This is intended to be a helpful tool for you and a helpful tool for us to identify how best to use our resources.
+This is intended to be a helpful tool for all CIPs and a resource for the Children's Bureau to identify how best to use federal resources.

-The report is made of 7 sections with corresponding questions.
-Section I allows you to identify two high resource and or high priority projects and discuss them in-depth from a CQI perspective.
+The report is comprised of seven sections with corresponding questions.
+Section I asks CIPs to identify two high resource and or high priority projects and discuss them in-depth from a CQI perspective.
 Section II focuses on current priority areas and driving forces within your state that may be affecting your work.
 Section III requests a concise accounting of projects/activities in specific topical areas.
 Section IV focuses on collaborative efforts.
-Section V centers on CQI needs.
+Section V asks about CQI needs.
 Section VI asks you to do a self-assessment of your CIP's current capacity.
 Section VII provides a space for you to report on your timeliness and other performance measures.